 The consistent relative ranking between simulated and hardware designs validates the framework’s predictive accuracy for comparative design evaluation.
-As an extension of this work, we aim to improve the physical fidelity of our models through better characterization of material and fold properties, as well as to explore integration with learning-based or model-driven optimization methods.
-Ultimately, we envision this framework as a general-purpose platform for rapid, simulation-driven design and analysis of origami-inspired robotic mechanisms, encompassing both compliant and rigid-interactive structures, paving the way for studying origami mechanisms in complex, task-oriented contexts.
+As an extension of this work, we aim to improve the physical fidelity of our models through better characterization of material and fold properties, as well as to explore integration with learning based or model driven optimization methods.
+Ultimately, we envision this framework as a general purpose platform for rapid, simulation driven design and analysis of origami inspired robotic mechanisms, encompassing both compliant and rigid interactive structures, paving the way for studying origami mechanisms in complex, task oriented contexts.